LiquidSmokeX64/coffeelinux/README.md

 Features:
 1. Pure Arch foundation using official repos (and a little AUR here and there)
-2. Any Desktop Environment (Cinnamon,Gnome,KDE,Mate,LXDE,LXQT, and XFCE).
-(Always the latest version/s)
+2. Any Cinnamon Desktop Environment (Always the latest version)
-4. Linux Mint Themes, Sounds, Icons, and Backgrounds (to some extent on all DEs).
+4. Linux Mint Themes, Sounds, Icons, and Backgrounds.
 5. Pamac Graphical Software Manager (Select "1 4" in part 4 when prompted for pamac-aur for full functionality)
 6. Chrome Preinstalled via AUR (not Firefox)
 8. Latest Pipewire & Wireplumber for the best possible sound.